Skip to content

 • Data flows directly between your machine and each cloud provider

-• No intermediary servers - your files never touch a third party
+• No intermediary servers.
+Your files never touch a third party

 • Credentials stored locally, never transmitted